tanykazy/tanykazy/README.md

 ### Hi there 👋

-I'm a educator living in Japan, I love information technology, and I'm working on develop educational software and programing education.
-I'm interested in middleware and web frontend in general.
+I am an educator living in Japan.
+I have a passion for information technology and I am working on developing educational software and providing programming education.
+I am particularly interested in middleware and web frontend development.